Justify (horse)

 On September 11, 2019, it was revealed via The New York Times that Justify tested positive for scopolamine, a banned substance that can be performance enhancing, in excess of what is normally found in tainted feed.
 The positive came just a few days after his win in the 2018 Santa Anita Derby.
-In December 2023 a court judge ordered that stewards issue a new ruling that would effectively disqualify Justify from that race.
+In December 2023, a court judge ordered that stewards issue a new ruling that would effectively disqualify Justify from that race.
+In March 2024, Justify was disqualified by California racing officials from the Santa Anita Derby, retroactively revoking his undefeated Triple Crown claim and overall career undefeated streak and changing his overall record from 6 wins in 6 starts to 5 wins in 6 starts.